 What are CBD flowers?

-CBD flowers are the flower buds of the hemp plant that is collected, dried, and cured before being consumed.
+CBD flowers are the flower buds of the hemp plant that are collected, dried, and cured before being consumed.
 They contain low levels of delta-9 THC (less than 0.3%) and high levels of CBD, a non-psychoactive cannabinoid with many potential benefits.

-A CBD flower can typically be consumed through smoking or vaping, although it can also be used to make other products such as oils, tea, and edibles.
+A CBD flower can typically be consumed through smoking or vaping, although it can also be used to make other products such as oils, tea, and edibles

 What is Weed?